SB-1113

 Plain Language

 The Department of Health will establish a record retention policy specifying how long facilities must retain records related to AI algorithms.
-The specific retention period will be set by the Department, with input from facilities and providers.
-Facilities should anticipate a retention obligation once the Department acts, and should begin preserving records from the effective date.
+While the specific retention period is deferred to department rulemaking, facilities should anticipate a mandatory retention obligation and begin organizing records in a form suitable for production.
+The department may consult with facilities and providers in setting the policy.

 Statutory Text